umby24/D3PP/README.md

 ## Roadmap
  - ~~Port the primary server functionality (See issue #1)~~
  - ~~First pass refactor~~
- - Bring up to date with latest CPE
+ - Bring up to date with latest CPE (In Progress)
  - Second pass refactor
  - Bring in lesser used features if requested